 Alteration within the volcanic section varies from slight to moderate (estimated to range from 5% to 50%).
-Generally, both the primary mineralogy (with the exception of extensive olivine replacement) and even the finer spherulitic textures in the interstices between phenocrysts and microcrysts are well preserved, especially close to pillow margins.
+Generally, both the primary mineralogy (with the exception of extensive olivine replacement) and finer spherulitic textures in the interstices between phenocrysts and microcrysts are well preserved, especially close to pillow margins.
 Sometimes fresh glass is still present in the groundmass.
-In contrast, away from the pillow margins, the glassy mesostasis in the general groundmass is almost completely replaced.
-Plagioclase and clinopyroxene are generally well preserved throughout the hole, either in the groundmass or as phenocrysts.
+In contrast, away from the pillow margins, the glassy mesostasis in the groundmass is almost completely replaced.
+Plagioclase and clinopyroxene are generally well preserved throughout the hole, both in the groundmass and as phenocrysts.
 Clay minerals, together with calcite, are the most abundant secondary minerals in Hole U1347A, replacing primary phases and glassy mesostasis and filling vesicles and veins.
 Pyrite is widespread throughout the hole, being present in the groundmass, vesicles, and veins.
-Three main types of veins were observed in Hole U1347A: (1) calcite veins, which predominate; (2) green clay veins, and (3) composite veins of calcite + green clays \pm pyrite.
-There is an average of \sim 3 veins/m in the basement lavas and average vein thickness is ~1 mm.
-No significant variation in alteration mineralogy was observed in Hole U1347A and alteration of the basaltic rocks is interpreted to result from interaction with seawater-derived fluids at relatively low temperature (<100°C).
-There are two kinds of structures distinguished within the igneous complex, pillow structures and sheet flow structures.
-The typical sheet flow structure is normally characterized by three parts: (1) the upper lava crust, (2) the middle lava core, and (3) the basal zone.
+Three main types of veins were observed: (1) calcite veins, which predominate; (2) green clay veins, and (3) composite veins of calcite + green clays $\pm$ pyrite.
+There is an average of ~3 veins/m in the basement lavas and average vein thickness is ~1 mm.
+No significant variation in alteration mineralogy was observed in Hole U1347A.
+Alteration of the basaltic rocks is interpreted to result from interaction with seawater-derived fluids at relatively low temperature (<100°C).

+Two kinds of structures were distinguished within the igneous complex: pillow structures and sheet flow structures.
+The typical sheet flow structure is normally characterized by three parts: (1) an upper lava crust, (2) a middle lava core, and (3) a basal zone.
 Dip angles of both veins and joints in the hole become gradually steeper downhole.
-The entire structure of the Hole U1347A igneous complex is consistent with interpretation as stacked layers of pillows and massive basalt sheet flows.
+The entire structure of the Hole U1347A igneous complex is consistent with stacked layers of pillows and massive basalt sheet flows.
 Taking the horizontal sedimentary bedding into account, structural observations indicate that the site has undergone no tilting or horizontal-axis block rotation.

 Onboard measurements of major and several trace elements by ICP-AES reveal that the Site U1347 lavas are tholeiitic basalts (Fig. F11).
 The chemical effects of posteruptive alteration are smaller than for samples of other Expedition 324 sites, especially the highly altered rocks cored at Sites U1346 and U1349.
-In general, both the major and trace element compositions of the Site U1347 basalts are consistent with them being variably more evolved relatives of the basalts at Site 1213 on the southern flank of Tamu Massif.
+In general, both the major and trace element compositions are consistent with the Site U1347 basalts being variably more evolved relatives of the basalts at Site 1213 on the southern flank of Tamu Massif.
 Compared to normal ocean-ridge basalts, the Site U1347 lavas exhibit modest relative enrichment in the more highly incompatible elements, qualitatively similar to that seen in the Site 1213 basalts.
-This result suggests a mantle source slightly richer in the more incompatible elements than normal ocean-ridge source mantle and/or that the Site U1347 magmas formed by slightly smaller amounts of partial melting and possibly in the presence of residual garnet.
+This result suggests a mantle source slightly richer in the more incompatible elements than normal oceanridge source mantle and/or that the Site U1347 magmas formed by slightly smaller amounts of partial melting and possibly in the presence of residual garnet.